HYF-Class22/group1-hyf-rebuild/planning/development-strategy.md

 # HYF-Rebuild

-Building website for free training programs for diverse backgrounds to foster innovation and growth.
+Building a website for free training programs for diverse backgrounds to foster innovation and growth.
 ## Extended Description
 The user's current project is to develop a website that provides free training programs to people from diverse cultural backgrounds.
 They offer 5-month and 8-month training programs tailored to individuals with varying levels of